klevu/jsv2-early-adopters/modules/tab-results/README.md

 </script>
 ```

-## Add the new API request!
+## Add the new API request

 This is the interesting part.
 Currently only Products are being queried in Klevu,
-so we will introduce a new API request to also ask for some Pages and/or Articles.
+so we will introduce a new API request to also ask for some Pages and CMS Content.

-Edit Assets > `klevu-landing.js` and find the line:
+Edit the JavaScript asset `klevu-landing.js` and find the line:

 ```js
 klevu.search.landing.getScope().chains.request.build.add({